joeychilson/edgar_client/README.md

 `EDGAR` is an Elixir-based HTTP Client for SEC's EDGAR.

+This library is a work in progress.
+The API is subject to change.

 ## Installation

 `EDGAR` is available on Hex.
 Add it to your list of dependencies in `mix.exs`: